Road Trips in India – Crossing a waterfall

 Kolkata > Burdwan > Bhatar > Kuli > Moregram > Farakka > Malda > Raiganj > Botolbari more > Rudel > Goagaon > Dhantola > Islampur > Bagdogra > Siliguri > Sevoke > Melli > Jorethang > Soreng > Kaluk.

-or our road trip in India to West Sikkim, we drove at night and covered from Kolkata till Sevoke in 10 Hrs and 30 Mins.
+For our road trip in India to West Sikkim, we drove at night and covered from Kolkata till Sevoke in 10 Hrs and 30 Mins.
 We started around 6:00 PM from Laketown, Kolkata and reached Sevoke at 4:30 AM in the morning.
-From Sevoke till Kaluk took 4 hrs more, taking the trip duration to 14 Hrs and 30 Mins.
-While returning the same trip took around 16 hours at a stretch as day time driving was involved.
-Five years back the same trip to North Bengal took about 16 hours with undivided and bad roads.
+Sevoke to Kaluk took about 4 hours more, thus making it to 14 Hrs and 30 Mins.
+While returning the same trip took around 16 hours at a stretch as we drove during the day.
+I reckong about five years back making the same trip to North Bengal took in 16 hours with undivided and bad roads.

 This road trip in India from Kolkata to Kaluk can be divided into the following sections: